Time and a Half Calculator

 What does time and a half mean?

-How do I calculate 1.5x pay?
+How do I calculate time-and-a-half pay?